santiagobasulto/python-for-experienced-programmers/book/control_flow.md

 Python won't give you any unpleasant surprises when it comes to Control Flow.
 On the contrary, you might find a few interesting features that are not part of other traditional dynamic languages.

-Personally, the feature that I miss the most in Python is the lack of "expression oriented control flow", as you can find for example in Scala or F#.
+Personally, the feature that I miss the most in Python is the lack of "expression oriented control flow", as you can find in Scala or F#.

 ## Indentation